 Welcome to Ohla Barcelona, a hotel full of art that looks out with the one-thousand ceramic eyes on its façade, by Frederic Amat, in the heart of Barcelona’s Gothic Quarter, just five minutes from the Rambla and the Boqueria market and two from the Cathedral.
 A hotel full of history, located right where Roman water channels passed through the city, where the palace of the first Count of Barcelona stood, and, more recently, where the city’s first department store, Casa Vilardell, was once found.
 A history on which we’ve built a designer boutique hotel from the ground up.
 A culinary hotel with Caelis, the restaurant by Romain Fornell with one Michelin star.
-A hotel at which guest services are part of our essence.
+A five-star boutique hotel with 74 rooms at which guest services are part of our essence.
 Come in and enjoy your stay.

 The neo-classic façade was all that was left of the old building when the hotel was built.
-A façade that was treated by sculptor Frederic Amatlike an acupuncture patient, filling it with pins topped with ceramic eyes (produced by the master Antoni Comella) put in place with exacting precision.
+A façade that was treated by sculptor Frederic Amatlike an acupuncture patient, filling it with pins topped with ceramic eyes (produced by the master Antoni Cumella) put in place with exacting precision.

 When you walk into Ohla Barcelona, you’ll see 18 white faces looking at you with the 18 expressions of the human face, by artist Samuel Salcedo.
 White ceramics on black walls.
 This black, along with the white and the wood tones, creates a dialogue inside the hotel and in its rooms.